Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 ```

 This function simply transfers tokens from a pool and ensures that only valid amounts can be transferred (one cannot
-transfer out more than they burned + fees).
+transfer out more than they burned + fees they earned).

 There's also a way to collect fees only without burning liquidity: burn 0 amount of liquidity and then call `collect`.
 During burning, the position will be updated and token amounts it owes will be updated as well.